-UChicago Consortium and Ingenuity examine the relationship between arts education practices and social-emotional development: Study proposes an arts-focused framework that can also be applied to other subjects
+UChicago Consortium and Ingenuity examine the relationship between arts education practices and social-emotional development: Study proposes an arts-focused framework that can also be applied to other subjects.

 CHICAGO (June 11, 2019)—The University of Chicago Consortium on School Research (UChicago Consortium) and Ingenuity are releasing a new report to support educators in the arts and other subject areas in their efforts to contribute to students’ social-emotional development.
 In Arts Education and Social-Emotional Learning Outcomes Among K-12 Students: Developing A Theory of Action, the authors describe how arts learning experiences have the potential to promote the development of social-emotional competencies and suggest that these developmental processes can be replicable across subject areas.
 Evidence suggests that practices traditionally found in arts education can play a critical role in developing college- and career-ready skills, such as innovation and collaboration.
 Participation in arts education processes and practices can translate into the development of both artistic and social-emotional competencies, including self-management, self-discipline, interpersonal skills, and self-expression, that extend beyond arts.

 “It is through ongoing cycles of age-appropriate action and reflection that young people build foundational competencies for long-term success.
-The arts provide an excellent vehicle for this development, but there is nothing magical about the arts when it comes to providing opportunities for young people to tinker, practice, present, and engage in action and reflection exercises that serve to foster their social-emotional development,” said Camille Farrington, Managing Director and Senior Research Associate at the UChicago Consortium on School Research.
+The arts provide an excellent vehicle for this development, but there is nothing magical about the arts when it comes to providing opportunities for young people to tinker, practice, present, and engage in action and reflection exercises that serve to foster their social-emotional development.”

 The authors reviewed more than 200 studies on arts education spanning six decades.
 They also conducted focus groups and interviews with key participants in the arts education process—including educators, administrators, students, and parents—to evaluate evidence of the effects of arts education on social-emotional development in school and after-school settings.
 They found a widespread belief that arts education contributes to children’s and adolescents’ social-emotional development.
 Specifically that: